auth0/docs/articles/link-accounts/user-initiated-linking/index.md

 ## Step 1: Initial login

+Start by logging in the user to your application.

-The recommended way to trigger authentication is to use [universal login](/hosted-pages/login).
+The recommended implementation is to use [universal login](/hosted-pages/login).
 You can find detailed guidance on how to do just that at our [JavaScript Quickstart](/quickstart/spa/vanillajs).

 If you choose instead to embed the [Lock](/libraries/lock/v11) widget or the [auth0.js library](/libraries/auth0js/v9) in your app, you can review the sample code for this tutorial in the [Auth0 jQuery Single Page App Account Linking Sample](https://github.com/auth0-samples/auth0-link-accounts-sample/tree/master/SPA) repo on Github.